 Test results should be compared with previous readings and with readings taken for similar equipment.
 Any values below the NETA standard minimums or sudden departures from previous values should be investigated.

+2) Dielectric absorption ratio.
 This test recognizes the fact that "good" insulation will show a gradually increasing IR after the test voltage is applied.
 After the connections are made, the test voltage is applied, and the IR is read at two different times: Usually either 30 and 60 sec, or 60 sec and 10 min.
-The later reading is divided by the earlier reading, the result being the dielectric absorption ratio.
+The latter reading is divided by the earlier reading, the result being the dielectric absorption ratio.
 The 10 min./60 sec. ratio is called the polarization index (PI).

 ** In some cases with motors, values approximately 20% higher than shown here indicate a dry, brittle winding that may fail under shock conditions or during starts.
 For preventative maintenance, the motor winding should be cleaned, treated, and dried to restore winding flexibility.